-Spotted Gum and Jarrah are BAL rated timbers.
-Spotted Gum meets BAL 29 and Jarrah BAL 19.
+Spotted gum, irongum and jarrah are BAL rated timbers.
+Spotted gum meets BAL 29 and irongum and jarrah BAL 19.
 Burnt Ash does not have BAL rating.
-Where projects require BAL rated timber you would need Spotted Gum or Jarrah depending on the rating.
-Spotted Gum and Jarrah are also budget friendly options however if you are considering lower price options, consider the long-term maintenance costs for cheaper products.
+Where projects require BAL rated timber you would need Spotted gum or jarrah depending on the rating.
+Spotted gum, irongum and jarrah are also budget friendly options.
+If you are considering lower priced options, consider the long-term maintenance costs for cheaper products.
 Burnt Ash as mentioned above has a thicker char layer and can last up to 2-3 years longer without maintenance or re-oiling.